This iPad update article explains in simple steps how to update your device's operating system to iOS version 8 (July 2015 release).

 Spotlight Search sends your location and queries to Microsoft's Bing Search Engine, and returns a whole host of information depending on your query, such as:

-The Laptop Guide (Opens New Window) has an excellent article on Spotlight Search for iOS8.
+The Laptop Guide has an excellent article on Spotlight Search for iOS8.

-Apple's iCoud Drive is an on line file and data editing solution similar to Microsoft's OneDrive.
+Apple's iCloud Drive is an online file and data editing solution similar to Microsoft's OneDrive.

 I recommend you only update now if you in a position to update all your other Apple devices.